linz/nz-buildings/db/docs/source/introduction.rst

 Accuracy Specification
 ---------------------------

-The Building Outlines contain spatial detail reflective of 90% to 110% of the visible characteristics of building roof outlines as shown in the source imagery .
+At least 95% of building outlines are correctly delineated within 1 metre of the roofline seen on imagery.
 Outlines are captured in full where they are partially occluded by vegetation or require additional viewer interpretation, and squared off at 90 degrees if the corner angles are between 80-100 degrees.
 Effort has been made to adhere to the building outline criteria described above, and future updates may include adjustments of building outlines as imagery resolution allows.

 Valid Geometry